cryzed/Selenium-Requests/README.md

 # More complex usage, using a WebDriver from another Selenium-related module:
-from seleniumrequests.request import RequestMixin from someothermodule import CustomWebDriver
+from seleniumrequests.request import RequestsSessionMixin from someothermodule import CustomWebDriver

-class MyCustomWebDriver(RequestMixin, CustomWebDriver):
+class MyCustomWebDriver(RequestsSessionMixin, CustomWebDriver):
     pass